Autotrace-au/FleetSync-MyGeotab-AddIn/USER-GUIDE-BOOKING.md

 ---

 ### "The booking was declined"
-**Problem:** An approver rejected your booking request.
+**Problem:** An approver rejected your booking request, or the equipment is not available.

 **Solution:**
+- **IMPORTANT: DELETE the calendar entry immediately** - Declined bookings stay in your calendar but you do NOT have the equipment
-- Contact the approver to understand why
+- Contact the approver to understand why it was declined
 - Try booking a different time or equipment
 - Provide more details in your booking request

+**⚠️ WARNING:** Outlook and Teams do NOT automatically remove declined bookings from your calendar.
+You must manually delete them to avoid confusion.

 ---